CiteAudit: You Cited It, But Did You Read It? A Benchmark for Verifying Scientific References in the LLM Era: Human Annotation and Verification Protocol

 \section{Human Annotation and Verification Protocol}

-To ensure the reliability and correctness of the benchmark labels, all citation annotations in both the generated and real-world datasets were conducted exclusively by the author team.
-No crowd-sourced annotators or automated labeling pipelines were used at any stage of the annotation process.
+To ensure the reliability and correctness of benchmark labels, all citation annotations in both the generated and real-world datasets were conducted by the author team.
+No crowd-sourced annotators were used, and no labels were assigned solely by automated systems.